› Business Loans › Lender Reviews › LoanBuilder Review

 There are no origination fees or prepayment penalties.
 However, the full borrowing fee is calculated when you apply.
 Thus, even if you pay early, you won’t save any money because you’ll have to pay the full fee.

-Payments are reported to the business credit bureaus, not personal credit bureaus.
+LoanBuilder loans are reported to business credit bureaus, which helps establish business credit profiles.
 This means your payment history will affect your business credit score but not your personal credit score.

-Eligibility is determined via an online questionnaire that reportedly takes 5-10 minutes to fill out.
+To check eligibility for a LoanBuilder loan, you must complete a quick online questionnaire that does not impact your credit score.
 In the questionnaire, you’ll provide the loan’s purpose, annual revenue, number of full-time employees, industry, and necessary business and personal information.

 If you pass the pre-qualification stage, you will be asked to enter your desired borrowing amount and terms.
 Your selections will determine your fees and the size of your weekly payment.

-If you sign the contract and provide the required documentation before 5 pm on a weekday, funds may appear in your business bank account the next business day.
+If your application is approved by 5 PM ET on bank business days, funds are transferred to your account the next day.
 Otherwise, it may take a few business days for funds to appear in your account.

 PayPal will automatically deduct payments from your business checking account weekly via ACH transfer.
 If you aren’t sure you’ll have enough money in your account to fulfill a weekly payment, consider changing the day of the week on which PayPal deducts the payment.
 If your payment is due and your account does not have enough money to make it, you will receive a $20 fee.